blazium-engine/blazium-docs/tutorials/xr/openxr_hand_tracking.rst

  *  ``Rotation Only`` will only apply rotation to the bones of the hands and keep the bone length as is.
     In this mode the size of the hand mesh doesn't change.

 With this added, when we run the project we should see the hand correctly displayed if hand tracking is supported.

 The hand tracking data source
 -----------------------------

 This is an OpenXR extension that provides information about the source of the hand tracking data.
-At this moment only a few runtimes implement it but if it is available, Godot will activate it.
+At this moment only a few runtimes implement it but if it is available, Blazium will activate it.

 If this extension is not supported and thus unknown is returned, you can make the following assumptions: